caseymcgon/caseymcgon/README.md

 2. **caseymcgon/power-forward**: Jan 2021 - May 2021 -- Focused on understanding why Electric Vehicle Charging Stations succeed or fail and ultimately mapping how well potential new stations will perform.
 Selection of Skills & Tools: python, sklearn models, Selenium webscraping, ArcGis, Flask

 3. **caseymcgon/NFLPlayoffFantasyFootball**: Jan 2020 - Present (updated each January) -- Webscraping, Regex, and Pandas skills mobilized to efficiently compile and manipulate NFL Playoff scoring data for family and friends' Playoff Fantasy Football Pool.
-Plan for 2022: 1. create comprehensive visualizations (using Altair?) to make team/player comparison more digestible than using raw numbers.
-2. Host & share a website with open access to data & visualizations; no longer using Excel to share outputs

 4. **caseymcgon/EBCE-Disconnections-Research**: Jan 2020 - May 2020 -- Executive Summary of a Semester-long Research Project for East Bay Community Energy (EBCE) -- Building ML models to discern which buildings are likely to disconnect from the electrical grid.
 Selection of Skills & Tools: python, sklearn, matplotlib.
 Please note: this repo contains no code as it is owned by EBCE.